(910) 725-0466

 Some of the Freolich scabbards were painted black or red then lacquered.
 There is considerable evidence of a reddish hue on both sides of this scabbard as well on the bottom of each brass attached mount.
 The scabbard has an aged consistent color.
 There are three shallow dents in the scabbard on near opposite side positions, probably incurred during war time use.
 But the sword can be withdrawn and returned with no problems.

-As with many of Freolich swords there is a set of mating Roman numeral assembly bench marks with the scabbard marked XXII on the throat and the saber brass quillon edge marked XXXIII .
-Often this two numbers do not match because the throats were made and riveted in place separately.
+As with many of Freolich swords there is a set of mating Roman numeral assembly bench marks with the scabbard marked XXII on the throat and the saber brass quillon edge marked XXIII.
+Often this two numbers do not match because the throats were made and riveted in place separately and/or the scabbard was changed in the field by a soldier.

 The brass two branched hilt and its quillon shows evidence of typical casting flaws but remain in strong condition.
 The Phrygian Helmet style pommel cap is well attached with a peen.